 Incident handling and response

 3.1.
-You shall have adequate and documented issue/incident response procedures (or plans) and nominated persons to timely react and prevent any further damage caused by security, privacy or any other compliance issues, vulnerabilities, or incidents.
+You shall have adequate and documented issue/incident response procedures (or plans) and nominated persons to react timely and prevent any further damage caused by security, privacy, or any other compliance issues, vulnerabilities, or incidents.

-3.4.
+3.3.
 You shall have proper forensic procedures in place to ensure chain of custody, which is required for the presentation of evidence to support potential legal action subject to the relevant jurisdiction after an information security incident.